seinecle/blog/_posts/2025-08-17-more-thoughts-on-ai-software-development.md

 -> you never leave the app, it is all integrated in one place.

-**But in practice and despite all of this, the tasks we perform often quickly require some basic information manipulation that is not available in the ChatGPT environnment:**
+**But in practice and despite all of this, the tasks we perform often quickly require some basic information handling that is not available in the ChatGPT environnment:**

 - search, filtering, sorting, renaming, formatting, "undo", ...
 These tasks are often perceived to be so elementary that they are situated at the periphery of the value proposition of any given software.